 The patient may show symptoms after two or six weeks of exposure to Hepatitis A virus that means you can visit and return to a country without being aware of the infection.
 The following are some of the common Hepatitis A symptoms, including:

 These symptoms usually persist for a few weeks, or months during severe cases.
 While it can happen, death from Hepatitis A is also a very rare occurrence.

 What is the Hepatitis A vaccine?

 Generally, a doctor will recommend the Hepatitis A vaccination to people who are at a higher risk of getting exposure to the Hepatitis A virus.
-This usually includes travellers, or medical lab workers.
+This usually includes travelers, or medical lab workers.
 Getting vaccinated is the best way to protect yourself from the Hepatitis A virus.
 Keep in mind, you may require two doses of the Hepatitis A vaccine within a gap of six months.

 Who is the right candidate for a Hepatitis A vaccination?

 Anyone who is over the age of one year can get the Hepatitis A vaccine.
-That being said, this vaccine is generally recommended for the following individuals and situations:
+That being said, this vaccine is generally recommended for the following individuals and situations

 People who live in an area or region where Hepatitis A is common